ahmadhassan7/Covid-19-Datasets/Padchest-xray-dataset/padchest-covid/README.md

 You can download other resize images --> http://ceib.bioinfo.cipf.es/covid19/resized_padchest_neumo_32.tar.gz

-# Pretrained Models

-Pretrained Models can be found in my repositories for testing and usage.
+# One example for helping to test

 The tables that will be used to carry out the required model training are stored in one folder that contain the images.
 There are a total of 10 tables called "pneumo_dataset_balanced_x.tsv" where x takes values from 0 to 9.
 These files contain different partitions of the images and can be used individually or together if a "10-fold cross validation" is required.